How to stay compliant with workplace pensions

 From employer contributions to communication, our experts from FSB Payroll and Pensions share their top tips for keeping your small business' workplace pension scheme compliant.

-A version of this resource was first published in September 2020.
+A version of this article was first published in September 2020.

 As an employer, it’s your responsibility to ensure a compliant workplace pension is in place for all eligible employees.
 Even if you only employ one person, you’re still responsible for making sure that they have a pension scheme set up and that you carry out your duties.
 Failure to do so can result in fines, so it pays to stay up-to-date.